 Depending on the model, your computer might have a fingerprint reader.
-Fingerprint authentication can replace your Windows password.
+Fingerprint authentication can replace your passwords, such as the Windows password, power-on password, and hard disk password.
 In this way, you can log in to your computer simply and securely.
-To enable fingerprint authentication, enroll your fingerprints first.